Aliucord/Aliucord/README.md

 5. Wait for it to finish patching the Discord APK
 6. Click "Install" once prompted by Android and wait for Aliucord to finish installing
-7. If Google Play warns you about this application being unverified, ignore it¹
+7. If Google Play warns you about this application being unverified, ignore it as it triggers thanks to an unverified signature¹
 8. Open Aliucord, grant access to files (it needs this for finding plugins), log in to your account, and voila!
 Aliucord is at your fingertips!

 ### Plugin Installation

-1. Open your preferred files viewing app of choice
+1. Open your preferred files viewing app
 2. Navigate to `/storage/emulated/0/`, your device/app may call it something else like "Internal Storage" or `/sdcard/`
 3. Look for the folder named "Aliucord" and if you can't find it, you're probably looking in the wrong spot